XiaoxiaoWang87/xiaoxiaowang87.github.io/stuff.md

 ### Hangman Game

-If you are bored for now, maybe play a round of **[Hangman](http://xiaoxiaowang87hangmangame.us/){:target="_blank"}**?
-This is pretty trivial and only took a few lines of Python.
+If you are bored for now, maybe try a round of **[Hangman](http://xiaoxiaowang87hangmangame.us/){:target="_blank"}**?
+This was pretty trivial to code (only a few lines of Python/JavaScript).
 Nevertheless I still find it fun and even a bit educational.